ndfarias/NicolFariasFXML/README.md

 This is a early build of our project for the presentation

-Next Week: add more model classes, visual updates.
+Next Week: add more functionality, visual updates.